-To earn a Criminal Justice AA or AS degree, a student must complete the standard core requirements for the degree plus the Criminal Justice required courses and options and maintain a 2.0 grade point average.
+To earn a Criminal Justice AAS or Criminal Justice Transfer Major AA degree, a student must complete the course requirements and maintain a 2.0 grade point average.

 Skills and Abilities Needed